-The PhD in Epidemiology is the academic doctoral degree.
+The PhD in Epidemiology is an academic doctoral degree.
 It is a research degree, centered on a major research project within a broad public health orientation and seeking to integrate related disciplines.
 The program averages three to five years.
 Coursework and preliminary examinations normally require three years, with the remainder of the time devoted to the research and completion of the dissertation.
 The Department specifies degree requirements within a framework prescribed by the Graduate School.

-For a checklist of doctoral degree milestones, as well as sample schedules and timelines, go to the Epidemiology Student Resources site on Sakai.
+For a checklist of doctoral degree milestones, as well as sample schedules and timelines, go to the UNC OneDrive Student Resources folder at https://go.unc.edu/epi-student-resources.